When it comes to the housing crisis, it's not what the GOP candidates have said but what they're not saying.

 Perhaps the GOP is secretly waiting for housing to magically right itself.
 It has, after all, been the divining rod that led the country out of previous recessions.
 Too bad that isn't happening this time.

-of the Las Vegas Review-Journal about the foreclosure crisis.
+UPDATE: Tuesday afternoon, a few hours before the Republican debate was set to begin, Mitt Romney spoke with the editorial board of the Las Vegas Review-Journal about the foreclosure crisis.
 In a filmed interview, Romney criticized the Obama administration for trying to stem the tide of foreclosures.
 "Don't try to stop the foreclosure process.
 Let it run its course and hit the bottom," Romney said.
 "Allow investors to buy homes, put renters in them, fix the homes up and let it turn around and come back up."
-Watch the full interview here
+Watch the full interview here.

 Republican Presidential Candidates: Which One Is Best for Your Wallet?